IPS-Eye-White

 The Qu’ran

 In contrast the Qu’ran makes some very odd claims.
-For example "During sleep Satan ties knots at the back of the head" (Volume 4, Book 54, Number 491) and Satan peed in the ear of a man (Volume 4, Book 54, Number 492) Problems, Contradictions and Odd Statements in the Qu’ran
+For example "During sleep Satan ties knots at the back of the head" (Volume 4, Book 54, Number 491) and Satan peed in the ear of a man (Volume 4, Book 54, Number 492) Problems, Contradictions and Bizarre Statements in the Qu’ran

 And here is just a sample of scientific contradictions in the Quran:

 · The Quran presents as a scientific fact that the sun sets in a "muddy spring" (Sura 18:86).
-However, it has been proven scientifically that this is not true.

 · A famous passage in the Quran says that human beings are formed from a clot of blood (Sura 23:14).
 This, of course, is an inaccurate description of an embryo.
+Also See Contrasting Christianity and Islam

 The Bible's Archaeological Accuracy

 The Bible is unique in that its religious claims are rooted in history.
 However, it was almost impossible to confirm or disprove the Bible's historical record before about the 19th century.
-You either believed it, or you didn't.
+You either believed it or you didn't.
 Fortunately, in recent years the vast strides made in archaeology has given us substantial evidence of the reliability of the Bible's historical accounts.

 Note: It serves to remember that considering we are talking about events that happened thousands of years ago, it would be unrealistic to expect solid confirmation for every single detail.
 Also bear in mind that not every element of secular history has been confirmed either.

 As said earlier, archaeological accuracy does not prove the truth claims of the Scriptures.
-However, if the Bible is inaccurate in areas we can test, then we would rightly hesitate to trust it in the areas we cannot test.
+However, if the Bible is inaccurate in areas we can test we would rightly hesitate to trust it in the areas we cannot test.
 On the other hand, if the Bible has proven itself to be trustworthy in verifiable areas, there is a basis for taking its spiritual claims seriously.

 Many events in the Bible which previously passed as 'pious tales' were proved by archaeological excavations to be historical.
 "In Palestine, places and towns, frequently mentioned in the Bible are being brought into the light of day and look exactly as the Bible describes them and are located exactly where the Bible says they were".
 This is one example provided by Dutch historian Jona Lendering...